moderntribe/moose/docs/npm.md

 ## Using Browsersync for Local Dev

-To handle live-reload for changes, Moose utilizes Browsersync to watch for asset file changes and reload the browser.
+To handle live-reload for changes, this project utilizes Browsersync to watch for asset file changes and reload the browser.
 In addition, Browsersync can be configured via a `local-config.json` file to proxy your local environment's SSL configuration to allow live-reloading from a specific local project URL rather than localhost.
 To use Browsersync for local development follow the steps below: